 Manual ESC-by-ESC Calibration¶

-- You can also try powering your APM board via the USB first to boot it up before plugging in the LiPo.
+You can also try powering your ArduPilot board via the USB first to boot it up before plugging in the LiPo.

 Semi Automatic ESC-by-ESC Calibration¶

-- Connect to the flight controller from a ground station such as the Mission Planner and set the ESC_CALIBRATION parameter to 3
+Connect to the autopilot from a ground station such as the Mission Planner and set the ESC_CALIBRATION parameter to 3

-- Disconnect the battery and USB cable so the flight controller powers down
+Disconnect the battery and USB cable so the autopilot powers down

-- If using a flight controller with a safety button (like the Pixhawk) press it until it displays solid red
+If using an autopilot with a safety button (like the Pixhawk) press it until it displays solid red

 Once you have calibrated your ESCs, you can test them by plugging in your LiPo.
 Remember: no propellers!